Urgent care and minor injuries

 NHS 111 can help if you’re not sure where to go

 Call NHS 111 or visit 111 online.
-They can direct you to the nearest urgent care service or book an appointment with an out of hours doctor.
+They can direct you to your nearest urgent care service or book an appointment with an out of hours doctor.

 The UTC at Victoria Hospital in Lewes is a walk-in centre that assesses and treats patients with any minor injuries or illnesses that are urgent but not life-threatening.

-The MIUs at Uckfield Community Hospital and Crowborough War Memorial Hospital treat a range of minor ailments including:
+The MIUs at Uckfield Community Hospital and Crowborough War Memorial Hospital also treat a range of minor ailments.

 Urgent care for infants and children